franferri/my_katas/kata-new-python-project/README.md

 # Python 101

-## This repo gives you a few files with basic python code and tests, also .gitignore so you can start fast.
+## This repo gives you a few files with basic python code and tests, also .gitignore, and instructions to create a Python project, so, if you like to get to know a bit more Python you can start fast.

 * Clone this very repo and cd to this folder
 ~~~~